 Do you know who your real competitors are?
 Maybe the first companies that come to mind are in the same industry as you, with a similar business model.
 On paper this sounds like a good way to determine competitors.
 But they may not necessarily be your true market rivals, and if you are creating your pricing strategy based on non-competitors, your strategy will fall short.

-Luckily, there’s a simple workflow you can follow to single out your real competitors, calculate their impact on your sales, adjust your pricing strategy, and avoid pricing wars.
+Luckily, there’s a simple workflow you can follow to single-out your real competitors, calculate their impact on your sales, adjust your pricing strategy, and avoid price wars.

-To find out who exactly influences your sales, you need to calculate the Price Index.
+To find out who exactly influences your sales, you first need to calculate the Price Index.

-According to Wikipedia, the Price Index is a normalized average (typically a weighted average) of price relatives for a given class of goods or services in a given region, during a given interval of time.
-In the meantime, while Wiki uses complex formulas to explain the idea of PI, we are here to share with you a simple method you can apply directly to your business with minimal or no efforts—depends on sources your business has.
+According to Wikipedia, Price Index is a normalized average (typically a weighted average) of price relatives for a given class of goods or services in a given region during a given interval of time.
+The same Wikipedia article displays very complex formulas to explain the idea of PI, but we are here to share with you a much simpler method you can apply directly to your business with minimal effort.

-The simplest example of Price Index usage is when in the end of the week—or month, or quarter, or year—retailer wants to discover the reasons of its net profit decrease.
-As long as Price Index is directly connected to sales, it’s easy to see using historical sales and price data.
+The simplest example of Price Index usage is for the end of the week, month, quarter, or year when the retailer wants to discover the reasons why their net profit decreased.
+As long as the Price Index is directly connected to sales, it’s easy to see using historical sales and pricing data.